ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 material, or who, in the opinion of the Chair is disrupting the WG process.
 The Chair should consult with the Area Director(s) if the individual persists in disruptive behavior.

+For working groups where milestones are enabled, chairs are expected to keep milestones up to date.
+Chairs are expected to review milestones at least once per IETF meeting (every four months) to ensure they are accurate.

 ### On-line